Shamsullo/EVEnt/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. after that go to the latest_en/ecantus and the local server
+4. after that go to the EVEnt and the local server
 ```bash
 python manage.py runserver
 ```